 In all these activities, we seek to take account of the impact on society and the environment, which we translate into concrete targets.
-At the same time, we have made a conscious choice to enhance our positive impact on society - where possible - by focusing on areas where we can make a difference as a bank-insurer.
+We have made a conscious choice to enhance our positive impact on society - where possible - by focusing on areas where we can make a difference as a bankinsurer.
 The areas in question include financial literacy, environmental awareness, entrepreneurship and the issue of longevity and health.
-In our business operations, we also prioritise areas such as cyber risk, anti-corruption measures, climate change and other environmental aspects.
+In our business operations, we also prioritise areas such as cyber risk, anticorruption measures, climate change and other environmental aspects.